-In this article we are going to help you put together the perfect crochet kit.
+In this article I am going to help you put together the perfect crochet kit.
 Hooks, stitch markers, yarn, scissors or yarn cutters and some items you might not have thought of.

 Making sure that you have a successful crochet session every time you pick up your hook and yarn.